anissasiarigh/PythonGames/README.md

 # PythonGames
-These games were coded on Pycharm
+These games were coded on Visual Studio Code
 1. Quiz
 2. Ping Pong
 3. Hungry Snake